srilayaenter/SrilayaEnterprises/docs/prd.md

 **Edit Purchase Order**
 - Pre-filled form with existing order data
 - All fields editable except Purchase Order ID
-- Can add or remove products
-- Can update quantities and prices
+- Can add or remove products\n- Can update quantities and prices
 - Update button saves changes
-- **Note:** Orders with status 'Confirmed', 'Partially Received', or 'Fully Received' have limited editing (only notes and expected delivery date can be modified)
+- **Note:** Orders with status Confirmed, Partially Received, or Fully Received have limited editing (only notes and expected delivery date can be modified)

 **Mark Products as Received**
 - **Receive Products Dialog:**